jilvin/mem_cpu_check_kill/README.md

 See mem_cpu_check_kill.pdf for how the script was derived or coded.
 It will help you to understand the working of the script easily.

 mem_cpu_check_kill.tex was used for compiling the .pdf file.
 If you suggest any change in .pdf, do it in .tex and push the commit.

+## Note:
+The script is a basic implementation.
+It does not check or take into consideration child processes in calculation.
+If you are looking for an advanced implementation you might want to checkout https://github.com/padosoft/kill-process